RhysU/ar/README.rst

 estimating autoregressive model parameters based on the presentation in [Collomb2009].
 Many usability-related extensions have been added to permit simply obtaining autocorrelation information from the resulting estimated model.
-The expressions differ slightly from those presented in [Press2007], whose source cannot be distributed due to licensing restrictions.
-However, the results match Numerical Recipes code to floating point error against benchmark data by [Bourke1998]::
+The expressions differ slightly from those presented in [Press2007] (whose source cannot be distributed due to licensing restrictions).
+Still, the results match Numerical Recipes code to floating point error against benchmark data by [Bourke1998]::